MARINE OODINIUM (Amyloodinium Ocellatum) a species of dinoflagellates; Also occasionally known as Coral Fish Disease or Saltwater Velvet.

 All stages possess a cellulose cell wall that can make them difficult to treat, however the Dinospore stage is the most susceptible to treatment.

 There are treatments for the other stages, although less effective, I will discus them a little further down.

-Unlike Cryptocaryon and freshwater ich, the cell wall is not as thick and these parasites do not bury themselves nearly as deeply, which make some treatments possible or more effective than with Cryptocaryon.
+Unlike Cryptocaryon and freshwater ich, the cell wall is not as thick and these parasites do not bury themselves nearly as deeply, which makes some topical treatments possible on the infected fish rather than just the free swimming stage than with Cryptocaryon.
 The thinner cell wall also lends itself to more effective UV Sterilization too for prevention.

 The down side is that Oodinium often has a much faster life cycle and attacks the gills with much more furor than does Cryptocaryon or freshwater Ich (Ichthyophthirius).